enebular/docs/en/Releases/index.md

 ### Fixed

-* Fixed network disconnection issue when running for a long time
+* Fixed network disconnection issue when running for a long time due to exclusive control of communication processing of Wi-Fi module by updating Wi-Fi module's library

 ### Changed